LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/intentAndContextPolicies.md

 ### What is a Policy

-A policy in Maven is comprised of a *condition*, *action*, and *exception*, represented as a JSON block.
+A policy in Conversation Orchestrator is comprised of a *condition*, *action*, and *exception*, represented as a JSON block.

 To create a policy, start with the **consumer journey you want to achieve**.
 For example, you may want to achieve the following outcome: “Route a group of intents (e.g. order inquiry, cancellation, scheduling) to a general order skill, unless customer is a VIP, then send them to their dedicated advisor.”

 Next, **identify which attributes you may need to build this policy**.
 For example, you may need Intents, whether the customer is a VIP, and the customers' dedicated advisors.
-These attributes can be created, accessed, or managed in the Maven [Context Warehouse](maven-context-warehouse-overview.html).
+These attributes can be created, accessed, or managed in the Conversation Orchestrator [Context Warehouse](maven-context-warehouse-overview.html).

 #### Conditions